GAMR1520/GAMR1520/lab-1.2.md

 </figure>

 The variable `a` has simply been changed to point to the new object in memory.
-This process decrements the reference count of the original object which is no longer referenced by the programme.
+This process decrements the reference count of the original object which still exists in memory, but is no longer referenced by the programme.

 <figure>
     <table>